tweag/nickel/doc/manual/syntax.md

 { a = { b = 1, c = 2 }, b = 3 }
 ```

-When fields are enclosed with double quotes (`"`), you can use string
+When fields are enclosed in double quotes (`"`), you can use string
 interpolation to create or access fields:

 ```text